CV

 Experience

-Student Researcher - Google DeepMind, 2025
+Student Researcher - Google DeepMind August 2025 - Present

 Research at the intersection of AI, mathematics, computation and creativity using AlphaProof.